What is the census date?

 For the majority of subjects which are taught over the usual 14 week semester, the census date will fall on Friday of Week 4.
 Some subjects, such as short term intensive subjects, will have a different census date falling somewhere in the period over which the subject is being taught.

-The census dates for non-standard subjects can be obtained from the Student Business Centre.
+The census dates for non-standard subjects can be obtained from Student Assist.

 Why is the census date important?

 All student enrolments at the census date must be included in the University's report to the Federal Government.
-It is clear from the HESA Act that students cannot enrol after the census date and subjects cannot be deleted from a student's enrolment after the census date.
+It is clear from the HESA Act that students cannot enrol after the census date and you are fully liable for the fees for subjects even if you withdraw after the census date.
+Refer to Withdrawal from subjects for more information

 It is therefore very important that you check your enrolment to ensure that your enrolment is right and that you drop or add any subjects prior to the census date.

-To check your subject census date or other enrolment dates (e.g. Enrolment opens date, start date, last enrolment date, last cancellation date and last withdrawal date), please visit Cancellation, withdrawal dates and penalty information.
+To check your subject census date or other enrolment dates (e.g. Enrolment opens date, start date, last enrolment date, last cancellation date and last withdrawal date), please visit Cancellation, withdrawal dates and penalty information in eStudent.